stjordanis/terra-docs-old/docs/dev-spec-market.md

 }
 ```

-The Market module makes use of some global params, can be accessed and altered with `k.GetParams()` and `k.SetParams()`.
+The Market module makes use of some global params, which can be accessed and altered with `k.GetParams()` and `k.SetParams()`.
 See [Parameters](#parameters) for more.

-Market also tracks the the difference between the liquidity pools of Terra (all denominations) and Luna in the store, which can be accessed and altered with `k.GetTerraPoolDelta()` and `k.SetTerraPoolDelta()`.
+Market also tracks the difference between the liquidity pools of Terra (all denominations) and Luna in the store, which can be accessed and altered with `k.GetTerraPoolDelta()` and `k.SetTerraPoolDelta()`.

-The Market module accesses the [Oracle]() module for information regarding price and the [Supply]() module to update account balances after swapping.
+The Market module accesses the [Oracle](dev-spec-oracle.md) module for information regarding price and the [Supply](dev-spec-supply.md) module to update account balances after swapping.

 - [`Params`](#parameters)
     - `PoolRecoveryPeriod : int64`